xtuml/otel2puml/README.md

 #### `pv2puml`

-Converts PV data into PlantUML sequence diagrams.
+Converts PV Event data (see [Data Types](/docs/user/DataTypes.md) for more information on the Protocol Verifier data) into PlantUML sequence diagrams.

 **Usage:**